Eggplant Involtini, Simplified

 Instructions

 - Meanwhile, make the filling.
-In a bowl, stir together the breadcrumbs, ricotta, lemon zest, and salt.
+In a bowl, stir together the bread crumbs (if using), ricotta, lemon zest, and salt.
 Taste.
 Adjust with a pinch more salt if necessary.

 - Preheat the oven to 425ºF.
 Ladle tomato sauce (about 3/4 cup) into a 9-inch round baking dish or similar-sized vessel till bottom of dish is covered in a thin layer.
 Place a spoonful (about 2 teaspoons) of filling at one end of each of the eggplant slices.
 Roll the slice around the filling and place it seam-side down in the dish on top of the tomato sauce.
 Drizzle or brush the cream over the rolls to moisten.
-Bake until the edges of sauce around the sides of the dish are dark and the rolls are nicely caramelized, 20 to 25 minutes.
-Garnish with the parmesan before serving.
+Alternatively, brush the tops with olive oil.
+Bake until the edges of sauce around the sides of the dish are dark and the rolls are nicely caramelized, 25 to 30 minutes.
+Shave parmesan over the top before serving.

 - Category: Dinner